masonmedia-projects/oakwood-guitar-school/src/markdown-pages/what_you_need.md

 If you aren't sure about purchasing a guitar as a new student, I recommend a rental at Long and Mcquade which is very affordable and offer a rent-to-own on their instruments.
 They are located at Bloor and Ossington, here is an example of what you might say:

 "I am looking for a half or 3/4 size nylon string guitar to rent for my 9 year old son who is starting guitar lessons this year.
-Do you have anything you recommend?"
+Do you have anything you recommend?".

-or alternately
+Or alternately:

 "I am starting guitar lessons and I would like to rent a full size steel string guitar for strumming chords."